wiulma/custom-elements/readme.md

 ```

 ### Data
-In order to test frontend, you can use these stubbed login data:
+In order to test frontend, you can use these test login data:
 ```
 username:admin
 pwd:admin